jordiclive/jordiclive.github.io/about.md

 ---
 ### N.B.

-I have nearly finished my **data science with machine learning** course and I am going to be adding entries concerning the projects I have worked on, in and out of the course.
+I have recently finished my **data science with machine learning** course.
 See [projects](https://jordiclive.github.io/projects.html) for a short précis of each completed project.
+I am very motivated, and have been building my knowledge of various tools and underlying statistics.
+I am currently looking for a junior data scientist position, whilst carrying out some freelance work.
+Please get in touch regarding any opportunities.
 - - -

 # About